HTWu666/OUTLiNE/README.md

 ### Waitlist Architecture

 As illustrated in the diagram, this is the architecture of the waitlist system.
 Following a successful waitlisting, the server updates the number queue in real-time using Socket.IO.
+Due to the horizontal scaling of the server, Redis is employed as an adapter to facilitate the sharing of Socket.IO events across multiple nodes.
+This integration with Redis ensures that all server instances are synchronized, allowing real-time updates to be uniformly distributed and managed across the system.

 ![waitlist architecture](https://github.com/HTWu666/Restaurant-Reservation-System-Outline/assets/126232123/9c0fbebf-260a-44ad-ab5b-2e6e68eb98f6)
 Figure 5 Waitlist Architecture